Antonio Salieri: Modern performances of Salieri's work

 In 2003, mezzo-soprano Cecilia Bartoli released The Salieri Album, a CD with 13 arias from Salieri's operas, most of which had never been recorded before.
 Patrice Michaels sang a number of his arias on the CD Divas of Mozart's Day.
 In 2008, another female opera star, Diana Damrau, released a CD with seven Salieri coloratura arias.
-Since 2000, there have also been complete recordings issued or re-issued of the operas Axur Re d'Or must, Falstaff, Les Danaïdes, La Locandiera, La Grotta di Trofonio, Prima la musica e poi le parole and Il mondo alla rovescia.
+Since 2000, there have also been complete recordings issued or re-issued of the operas Axur Re d'Ormus, Falstaff, Les Danaïdes, La Locandiera, La grotta di Trofonio, Prima la musica e poi le parole and Il mondo alla rovescia.
 Salieri has yet to fully re-enter the general repertory, but performances of his works are progressively becoming more regular.

-His operas Falstaff (1995 production from the Schwetzingen Festival) and Tarare (1987 production, also from the Schwetzingen Festival) has been released on DVD.
+His operas Falstaff (1995 production from the Schwetzingen Festival) and Tarare (1987 production, also from the Schwetzingen Festival) have been released on DVD.
 In 2004, the opera Europa riconosciuta was staged in Milan for the reopening of La Scala in Milan, with soprano Diana Damrau in the title role.
 This production was also broadcast on television.

 In November 2009, Il mondo alla rovescia was given its first staging in modern times at the Teatro Salieri in Legnago in a co-production between the Fondazione Culturale Antonio Salieri and the Fondazione Arena di Verona for the Salieri Opera Festival.

 From 2009 to 2011 Antonio Giarola directed the Festival.
 From 2009 to 2012 Antonio Giarola also directed the Varietas Delectat, a contemporary dance show inspired by the music of Antonio Salieri.

 On 14 November 2011 in Graz, Austria, the hometown of the librettist Leopold Auenbrugger, Salieri's Der Rauchfangkehrer was given its first modern production.
 In July 2014 there was another modern production of this Salieri opera.
 This time it was the Pinchgut Opera of Sydney, Australia, performing it as The Chimneysweep.
 The Sydney Morning Herald referred to it as the discovery of "a long-forgotten treasure".